tpalanques/git-user-configurator/README.md

 and I'll check it out ASAP.

 # 6. Backlog
-* Add some validation on functions to check all received parameters
 * Add test to validate headers in all scripts
+* Add parameter validation to all scripts
 * Actually do what project is meant to do
+* Add unit testing to error.invalidArgumentNumber